syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/paging.md

 ![Pager with page size dropdown](images/page/pager-dropdown.png)

-> If the `pageSizes` property is set to a boolean value like 'true' or 'false,' the page size dropdown defaults to an array of strings containing options such as ['All', '5', '10', '15', '20'].
+> If the `PageSizes` property is set to a boolean value like 'true' or 'false,' the page size dropdown defaults to an array of strings containing options such as ['All', '5', '10', '15', '20'].

 ### Customize page size dropdown

 The Syncfusion Grid allows you to customize the default values of the page size dropdown in the pager, allowing you to change the number of records displayed per page.
 To achieve this, you can define the [PageSizes](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.GridPageSettings.html#Syncfusion_EJ2_Grids_GridPageSettings_PageSizes) property as an array of string instead of boolean value.

-The following example demonstrate how to customize the default values of the pager dropdown using the `pageSizes` property:
+The following example demonstrate how to customize the default values of the pager dropdown using the `PageSizes` property:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}